From the site

 Join us for gorgeous views of Brasov and the Carpathians as we journey deep into the Transylvanian Alps to Poiana Brasov, one of the best preserved mountain areas in Eastern Europe.
 This well-known winter resort has long been reserved for the rich and powerful.
-We'll visit a local parish church before enjoying an evening of traditional Romanian cuisine.
-Grilled appetisers will be served by an open fire in the garden while a local band entertains us with traditional music in this atmospheric setting.
+Then we'll enjoy an evening of traditional Romanian cuisine.
+Grilled appetisers will be served by an open fire in the garden, while a local band entertains us with traditional music in this atmospheric setting.

 Adult Price: EUR 55.00